 This research found that "inactive compounds" in the body can engage with and enhance the effects of naturally occurring, lesser-known cannabinoids.

 These "inactive compounds" are actually called endocannabinoid-related molecules.
 Endocannabinoids themselves are compounds produced naturally in the body.
-All mammals have endocannabinoid systems, which help to maintain homeostasis across various bodily systems.
+All mammals have endocannabinoid systems, which help maintain homeostasis across various bodily systems.

 The endocannabinoid system consists of receptors that communicate via the passage of endocannabinoids, and hemp’s phytocannabinoids fit seamlessly into this system.